TheJacksonLaboratory/Basic_skimageJAX/README.md

-# PythonImagingBasic
-code and data for 'Basic Image Analysis with Python' class
+# Basic image analysis with scikit-image

-This workshop covers the basics of image analysis using Python.
+This workshop covers the basics of image analysis using scikit-image (`skimage`), a popular image analysis toolkit written in Python.
 It is geared toward those with low-to-moderate programming experience, but beginners should be able to follow along with the provided tutorial code.
-Students will learn how to interactively explore their image data with a Jupyter Notebook.
-The workshop will cover image file IO, basic processing such as rescaling and filtering, and basic image segmentation.
+This material will cover image file IO, basic processing such as rescaling and filtering, and basic image segmentation.

 Lesson material is found in the `lessons/` folder.
-Please review `0-Background_and_Setup.ipynb` to set up your environment to follow the lessons.
+Please review `0-Background_and_Setup.md` to set up your environment to follow the lessons.

 You might also find the following links useful: